This Agreement

 We will use reasonable efforts to ensure that our representatives named in our letter of engagement are available to provide the services.
 However, if we need to, we may replace or reassign any representative at any time on reasonable notice to you.

-Each of us agrees that, during the term of this Agreement and for a period of six months after it ends, neither of us will directly or indirectly solicit for employment any representative of the other who is involved with the services.
-However, both of us may advertise or recruit for staff generally during this time.
+Each party agrees that, during the term of this Agreement and for a period of six months after it ends, neither party will directly or indirectly solicit for employment any representative of the other who is involved with the services.
+However, both parties may advertise or recruit for staff generally during this time.

 Confidentiality

-Each of us agrees to protect and keep confidential any confidential information that is given to us by the other.
+Each party agrees to protect and keep confidential any confidential information that is given to a party by the other.

 We follow professional standards of confidentiality and will treat information disclosed to us by you or on your behalf (“client information”) in accordance with section 140 of the International Federation of Accountants (IFAC) Code of Ethics and section 140 of APES 110 Code of Ethics for Professional Accountants as issued by the Accounting Professional and Ethical Standards Board (APESB).

-Except as set out in this Agreement, or where both of us agree otherwise in writing, we will only use or disclose your confidential information to provide our services to you or other services you may request.
+Except as set out in this Agreement, or where both parties agree otherwise in writing, we will only use or disclose your confidential information to provide our services to you or other services you may request.

-Where relevant, we may use, disclose and transfer your information to other Brentnalls member firms and our representatives, who will use and disclose it only to assist in providing the services to you.
+Where relevant and necessary, we may use, disclose and transfer your information to other Brentnalls member firms and our representatives, who will use and disclose it only to assist in providing the services to you.

 We may disclose your information to our own professional advisers and insurers on a confidential basis.